Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Map/CreateTerrainSurfaceFromTilePackage/readme.md

 ## Additional information

 The tile package must be a LERC (limited error raster compression) encoded TPK.
 Details on creating these are in the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm).

+The terrain surface is what the basemap, operational layers, and graphics are draped on.

 ## Tags